Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/05-analyze-text.md

 ## Task 1: Provision an Azure AI Language resource

+In this task, you'll set up the foundational resource for AI language functionalities, ensuring it is ready for integration and use in subsequent activities or development.

 If you don't already have one in your subscription, you'll need to provision an **Azure AI Language service** resource in a supported region.

 1. On Azure Portal page, in **Search resources, services and docs (G+/)**, enter **Azure AI services (1)**, and then select **Azure AI Services (2)** under services.